 The jumbled and inauthentic communications strategies that so many brands put forth create trust issues among users.
 This statement is particularly true for e-commerce and retail brands because 50% of shoppers believe any feedback they provide doesn’t get acted on.

 You can improve your brand’s CX by proving to customers that their opinions are taken into consideration.
 Whenever you communicate with users, you should talk about the feedback you received from them and what you’re doing with that information.

 The goal is to listen and respond.
 Listen in the places your users create: social media comments, independent blog articles, online reviews, Instagram posts, etc. Use tools like Buzzsumo to discover who on the web is talking about your brand.

 Respond with thoughtful, honest, and transparent insights or solutions to the customer’s problems.
 If possible, avoid using impersonal, templated responses.
 You want users to believe you care about them; if they see the same response on every positive or negative comment, the personalized experience vanishes.

 Each of these conversations builds a connection with your users and gives context to the places they create.
 Part of your unified communications strategy should be using these conversations to plan how, when, and why to communicate with users.

 CX Strategy is a Plate of Nachos

-As you’ve discovered, developing a unified communications strategy to bolster your brand’s CX is a multi-layered project.
+As you’ve discovered, developing a unified content marketing strategy to bolster your brand’s CX is a multi-layered project.
 Fortunately, your content strategy team can deliver most of the research and solutions you need to cook up the best CX strategy for your company and its users.
 So go ahead: Collect the customer experience ingredients your users need to feel fulfilled and then bake it into a scrumptious journey that everybody will enjoy.